-- If you get an illness, such as strep throat or pneumonia, tell your primary care provider right away.
-Your provider will give you medicine to stop the germs from spreading (called antibiotic medicine). - Tell all your care providers that you have had a joint replaced.
+- If you get an illness, such as strep throat or pneumonia, tell your surgeon or primary care provider right away.
+He or she will give you medicine to stop the germs from spreading (called antibiotic medicine). - Tell all your care providers that you have had a joint replaced.
 Dental work, surgery and other procedures may expose you to germs.
 You may need to take antibiotic medicine before having dental work or another procedure.
 Your surgeon and dentist will decide how long you need to take it.

-Since an infection can develop in your knee joint many years after surgery, you will need to follow these rules at all times.
+Since an infection can develop in your hip joint many years after surgery, you will need to follow these rules at all times.